 1. Oregon Inlet.
 Note, as you drive across the Herbert Bonner Bridge, the expanse of low, flat land under the northern piers.
 This land was not there when the bridge was built in 1964.
 It's land that has moved in since then, more than a mile of it.
 Bodie Island is extending itself southward.
 All the islands are moving south.

-The new bridge that will be finished in 2018 will span large sections of dry land that are often inundated by ocean overwash during big storms.
+The new bridge that will be finished in the fall of 2018 will span large sections of dry land that are often inundated by ocean overwash during big storms.

 2. If you know anything about shells, examine closely those you find at the surf line at Nags Head or Coquina Beach or Hatteras.
 You will notice many old fresh and brackish water snail and oyster shells.
 You may also see large flat chunks of what looks like dried horse manure.
 This is peat, formed in freshwater bogs.
 How did these materials get to the sea side of the islands?
 Answer: They didn't move.
 They stayed right where they were and the islands have migrated over them.
 All the islands are moving west.